 When you log in to your Webmaster Tools account, you can see the sitemaps section on the right hand side.

 Click where it says ‘Sitemaps’ and you’ll see all your existing sitemaps, or this space will be empty.

 Click ‘ADD/TEST SITEMAP’ and you’ll see a popup like this.

 You can now paste in the URL of your sitemap(s), and your work is done.

 It’s the work of a couple of minutes.
 And, as sitemaps have been considered best practice SEO for a number of years, there’s officially no excuse.

-As ever, if you’re struggling with anything, please let us know in the Comments section below.
+As ever, if you’re struggling with anything, please drop us a line at email@example.com.